Quantum limit to subdiffraction incoherent optical imaging. II. A parametric-submodel approach: Purification bounds

 For the parameter of interest given by Eq.~(\ref{beta}) and

 the generalized Helstrom bound is

 \end{theorem} The proof is deferred to Appendix~\ref{app_thm_qbound}.

 While Theorem~\ref{thm_qbound} appears to be identical to the main result in Ref.~\cite{tsang19}, the rigor has been much improved here.
-Most notably, \begin{enumerate} \item Lemma~\ref{lem_submodel} ensures that the 1D-submodel bound is valid for an infinite-dimensional model, avoiding the use of the questionable model and matrix algebra in Ref.~\cite{tsang19}.
+Most notably, \begin{enumerate} \item Lemma~\ref{lem_submodel} ensures that the 1D-submodel bound is valid for an infinite-dimensional model, avoiding the use of the questionable parametric model and matrix algebra in Refs.~\cite{zhou19,tsang19}.

 \item Lemma~\ref{lem_monotone} ensures that the monotonicity of the Helstrom information remains true for infinite-dimensional states.

 \item The conditions for Theorem~\ref{thm_qbound} have been rigorously established, avoiding the questionable algebra of possibly unbounded operators in Ref.~\cite{tsang19}. \end{enumerate} The important physical implication of Theorem~\ref{thm_qbound} is that the mean-square error $\mathsf E$ of any unbiased estimator must decrease with $\Delta$ more slowly than the signal